 Unsurprisingly, Canada's biggest cities also are home to large numbers of cannabis stores.

-Toronto, in Ontario, was home to about 215 legal marijuana stores as of late January 2023, followed by Calgary, Alberta, with roughly 202 stores and Edmonton, Alberta, with about 195.
+Toronto, in Ontario, was home to 212 legal marijuana stores as of January 20234, followed by Calgary, Alberta, with roughly 202 stores and Edmonton, Alberta, with about 195.

 Retailers' eagerness to enter the regulated adult-use market that launched in October 2018, along with open licensing policies in provinces permitting private-sector marijuana stores, have led to a glut of retail outlets areas in some Canadian cities, including Toronto and Calgary.

 In contrast, Canadian provinces with government monopolies on adult-use cannabis stores tend to have relatively few retail outlets, even in major cities.